heggland/heggland-pe2/BRIEF.md

 ## Option 2: Hotel Booking Website

-A local tourism agency in Bergen is launching a new website called ‘Holidaze’ for visitors to the area to be able to find hotels, B&Bs and guesthouses, and for the accommodation owners to receive enquiries.
+A local tourism agency in Bergen is launching a new website called ‘Holidaze’ for visitors to the area to be able to find accommodations, B&Bs and guesthouses, and for the accommodation owners to receive enquiries.

 The project requires you to create the visitor side of the website where users can search accommodation and make enquiries, as well as the administration side where properties can be added and enquiries managed.